Jessica Lange Will Appear in 'American Horror Story: Apocalypse'

 Surprise, bitch!

-We bet you thought you'd seen the last of Jessica Lange -- but the cast of American Horror Story: Apocalypse confirmed today that the Emmy-winning actress and former Supreme will return to the long-running Ryan Murphy produced drama.
+We bet you thought you'd seen the last of Jessica Lange -- but the cast of American Horror Story: Apocalypse confirmed today that the Emmy-winning actress and former Supreme will return to the long-running Ryan Murphy-produced drama.

 "I do have the great pleasure of letting you all know that, yes, she will be back," star Sarah Paulson confirmed to a room full of journalists at the Television Critics Association press tour on Friday.